jdeathe/centos-ssh/README.md

 Included in the build are the [SCL](https://www.softwarecollections.org/), [EPEL](http://fedoraproject.org/wiki/EPEL) and [IUS](https://ius.io) repositories.
 Installed packages include [OpenSSH](http://www.openssh.com/portable.html) secure shell, [Sudo](http://www.courtesan.com/sudo/) and [vim-minimal](http://www.vim.org/) are along with python-setuptools, [supervisor](http://supervisord.org/) and [supervisor-stdout](https://github.com/coderanger/supervisor-stdout).

 [Supervisor](http://supervisord.org/) is used to start and the sshd daemon when a docker container based on this image is run.
 To enable simple viewing of stdout for the sshd subprocess, supervisor-stdout is included.
-This allows you to see output from the supervisord controlled subprocesses with `docker logs <docker-container-name>`.
+This allows you to see output from the supervisord controlled subprocesses with `docker logs {container-name}`.

 SSH access is by public key authentication and, by default, the [Vagrant](http://www.vagrantup.com/) [insecure private key](https://github.com/mitchellh/vagrant/blob/master/keys/vagrant) is required.